After studying this chapter students will be able to understand:-

 P = Principal (initial value of an investment)

-i = annual interest rate in decimal.
+i = annual interest rate.

 I = Amount of Interest